 Wheeler also told Newsweek that he had "been told that a couple of times, that [the FBI is] not involved."

 And NBC News reported this week that a current FBI official said that D.C. police never gave Rich's computer to the FBI.

 WikiLeaks, of course, did get its hands on thousands of DNC emails.
-However, 17 U.S. intelligence agencies reported in October that they believed Russia had been behind the hacking of the DNC.
+However, the Office of the Director of National Intelligence and the Department of Homeland Security reported in October that they believed Russia had been behind the hacking of the DNC.

 What does Rich's family say?

 Ever since last summer, Rich's family members have spoken out against people politicizing his death.
 This is the statement they provided to Fox 5 this week:

 "As we've seen through the past year of unsubstantiated claims, we see no facts, we have seen no evidence, we have been approached with no emails and only learned about this when contacted by the press.
 Even if tomorrow, an email was found, it is not a high enough bar of evidence to prove any interactions as emails can be altered and we've seen that those interested in pushing conspiracies will stop at nothing to do so.
 We are a family who is committed to facts, not fake evidence that surfaces every few months to fill the void and distract law enforcement and the general public from finding Seth's murderers.
 The services of the private investigator who spoke to press was offered to the Rich family and paid for by a third party, and contractually was barred from speaking to press or anyone outside of law enforcement or the family unless explicitly authorized by the family."